vmware-tanzu/tanzu-dev-portal/content/guides/spring-for-graphql/index.md

 ### Root Operation Types

 After you have set up your object types you will need a way to read and write data from your API.
-There are 3 root operation types in GraqphQL:
+There are 3 root operation types in GraphQL:

 ![GraphQL Root Operation Types](./images/root_operation_types.png)